 Again, think of nature-inspired elements that relate to your work.
 This is another excellent example from Tonny Loorbach.
 How slick is this stylized bird that excites a sense of movement and direction?

-And just look at this mysterious orb!
-If someone told me it contains all the tricks of business coaching, I would’ve happily believed it.
+And just look at that mysterious orb!
+If you told me that it contains all the secrets of effective business networking I would have happily believed it.

 In this profession, you’re aiming to come across competent, knowledgeable, but also stylish.
 After all, design is a critical element of branding.
 If you want to establish yourself as an authority on style, going for black and white is always a safe option.

 That’s not enough, though!
 Take a look at this snazzy example from Ollivier.
 Everything is well balanced, and the prominent, perfectly round ‘O’ really captures attention.